xuankimtran/docs-1/pages/katalon-studio/docs/spy-web-utility.md

 1. **Add a Page element**: Web objects need a web page to hold them.
 Click on the **New page** button from the toolbar to add a new Page element manually.

-2. **Add a Frame element**: If the new object is a nested object, a frame is needed to locate the element.
+2. **Add a Frame element** (optional): If the new object is a nested object, a frame is needed to locate the element.
 Frames are web elements that usually contain many other web objects.

+    The current page of the AUT doesn't contain any frame so we don't need to add a Frame element.

 3. **Add an Object element**: Click on the **New object** button from the toolbar to manually add a web object.
 Click **Delete** to remove any unwanted element.